-Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Be sure to list the University of South Alabama in Step 6.
-The University's Federal school code is 001057.
+Students interested in pursuing federal student aid must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+USA's Federal school code is 001057, which must be listed in Step 6 of the FAFSA.
 By listing (USA) and completing the FAFSA correctly, USA will receive the FAFSA electronically.
-Upon receipt of this data, notification will be sent via e-mail of additional forms needed by the Office of Financial Aid.
+Upon receipt of this data, notification will be sent via email of additional forms needed by the Office of Financial Aid.

-Additionally, students whose applications are selected for verification will be asked to submit information such as tax transcripts (the student's and parents' if applicable), and other necessary documents to support the information provided on the FAFSA.
-Awards will not be made until all documents are received and the information on the FAFSA has been verified.
+Additionally, students whose applications are selected for verification will be asked to submit information such as tax transcripts (the student's and parents' if applicable) and other necessary documents to support the information provided on the FAFSA.
+Awards will not be determined until all documents are received and the information on the FAFSA has been verified.

 Disbursement of Financial Aid

 Financial aid is typically disbursed on the first day of each academic term and paid to students at the rate of one-half (1/2) per semester.

 Aid eligibility is determined at the end of the official Drop/Add period.
 Adding classes after that date will not increase a student's aid eligibility.

 All aid except Federal Work Study (FWS) will be applied to institutional charges.
 If the financial aid does not cover costs, the student may make up the difference with a personal check or credit card.
 If the award is more than institutional charges, the excess funds excluding scholarships will be disbursed to the student by the Office of Student Accounting.
 Students whose financial aid has not been received by USA should be prepared to meet the required costs of tuition and fees at registration.